Skip to main content

 (3) The application ranking system which is outlined in paragraphs (B) and (C) of this rule and section 901.22 of the Revised Code.

 (B) The application ranking system shall be comprised of several criterion as indicated in paragraph (C) of this rule.
 The ranking system will assign a score for each criterion based on the weighted score range as indicated.
-The total score for all criterion is one hundred points.
+The total score for all criteria is one hundred points.
 Prior to each application funding round the director, with the advice of the farmland preservation advisory board, or if a certified local sponsor is participating, the certified local sponsor shall determine the specific value within this range for each ranking criterion as indicated in paragraph (C) of this rule.
 Applications approved by the director will then be submitted for phase two evaluation.

-(1) Soil types and agricultural productivity; Range: fifteen to thirty points.
+(1) Soil types and agricultural productivity.
+Range: fifteen to thirty points.
 Emphasis for matching grants is placed on soils which are classified as prime or officially designated unique or locally important.

 (2) Protected areas.
 Range: fifteen to thirty points.
 Emphasis for matching grants is placed on land that is adjacent to or in close proximity, in a formula approved during the certification process by the director or otherwise mathematically defined by the director, to agricultural land or other land that is conducive to agriculture, whether such land is in the process of being protected or is already permanently protected such that a buffer from development exists between land proposed for agricultural easement and areas that have been developed or likely will be developed for purposes other than agriculture.
 These protected areas include, but are not limited to, the following: